geek111/tab/mytabs/README.md

 - Visited tabs are highlighted so you can quickly spot new pages.
 - Double click a tab to search its page content and highlight results.
 - Perform bulk operations (close, reload, unload, move) on selected tabs.
+- Each tab row includes a button to quickly close that tab.
 - Tabs can be reordered via drag and drop.
 - A **Full View** window shows tabs in a multi-column grid.
 - Custom context menu reveals extension version.